hmcts/nodejs-logging/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/hmcts/nodejs-logging.svg)](https://greenkeeper.io/)

 A logging component used by Reform's Node.js applications.
 Some background info:

+<b>This is not compatible with reform tactical logging spec and that for tactical applications logger 2.x should be used</b>.
 * there are 6 log levels:
 ```{
      error: 0,